ANGSD-wrapper/angsd-wrapper/README.md

 ## Basic usage

-To run angsd-wrapper, run
+To run ANGSD-wrapper, run

 ```shell
 angsd-wrapper <wrapper> <config>
 ```

-Where < wrapper > is one of the available routines that angsd-wrapper can run and < config > is the relative path to the corresponding configuration file.
+Where < wrapper > is one of the available routines that ANGSD-wrapper can run and < config > is the relative path to the corresponding configuration file.

 To see a list of available wrappers, run